Michigan State football's Khary Crump arraigned for tunnel incident at Michigan Stadium

 The league in its release said, “Members of both teams did not represent the level of sportsmanship that is expected from the Big Ten Conference and its member institutions.”
 It added that U-M failed to adhere to the policy that “requires the conference member institution game host to provide adequate protection for personnel of both home and visiting teams when entering and leaving playing arenas.”

-This article originally appeared on Detroit Free Press: Michigan State football: Khary Crump arraigned for U-M tunnel incident
+This article originally appeared on Detroit Free Press: Michigan State football's Khary Crump arraigned for tunnel incident